Evaluations in Trace

 You can define evaluations functions locally in your codebase.

-The evaluation is required to receive a Log object and return a float or boolean value.
+The evaluation is required to receive a Log

 The evaluation function will be executed non-blocking in a separate thread and the results will be logged.